strongbox/strongbox-docs/The-strongbox‐authentication‐users.xml-File.md

 ## Configuring The User Access Model

-If a user doesn't have any custom permissions defined via the `<access-model/>`, the default security settings will be used (based on the current privileges set).
-Otherwise, the storage and repository will be parsed from current URL as well as current path (if present).
-If user have custom privileges for current path under current storage and repository this privileges will be temporary assigned (added to existing privileges set) during current access granting process.
-For another URL user will have initial set of privileges.
+If a user doesn't have any custom permissions defined via the `<access-model/>`, the default security settings will be used (based on the current set of privileges).
+Otherwise, the storage and repository will be parsed from current URL as well as current path, (if present).
+If a user has custom privileges for the requested path under the specified storage and repository, these privileges will be temporarily assigned (added to existing set of privileges) during access granting process.
+For any other URL, user will have the initial set of privileges.

 A user can have a main role and in addition several separate privileges that will grant them access to different resources that would otherwise have restricted access via the default assigned privileges.
 For example, there could be:

 * A `deployer` user which has `Artifacts: Resolve` and `Artifacts: Deploy` privileges for the repository
 * Another user `developer01`  that only has `Artifacts: Resolve`  for just this repository.

-User can have different access level for different paths under the same repository.
-Path can be defined using wildcard `*` , for example `com/carlspring/foo/**`  which will means that access restricted for all paths for this repository that start with `com/carlspring/foo`.
+Users can also fine-grain the access levels for different paths under the same repository.
+Paths can be defined using wildcards, for example `com/carlspring/foo/**`  which will mean that access is granted for all paths for this repository that start with `com/carlspring/foo`.

-User can have different permissions for each configured path or repository.
-If permission  is not defined, `rw`  (read-write) permission will be assigned by default.`READ` permission will be translated as `ARTIFACTS_VIEW` and `ARTIFACTS_RESOLVE`  privileges, and `WRITE` as `ARTIFACTS_DEPLOY` , `ARTIFACTS_DELETE` and `ARTIFACTS_COPY`.
+Furthermore, users can have different permissions for each configured path or repository.
+If a permission is not defined, a `rw`  (read-write) permission will be assigned by default. `READ` permission will be translated as `ARTIFACTS_VIEW` and `ARTIFACTS_RESOLVE`  privileges, and `WRITE` as `ARTIFACTS_DEPLOY` , `ARTIFACTS_DELETE` and `ARTIFACTS_COPY`.

 ### Example of Custom User Access Model

-The following is an example of custom user access model:
+The following is an example of a custom user access model:

 ```xml
 <user>